Device API

 Get the current device's alerts.

-The .device/alerts node is property node.
-Its implementation is optional and thus if device doesn't raise any alerts then this node should not be present.
+is optional and thus if device doesn't raise any alerts then this node should

-• Notice: from 0 to 20.
+(level): int with notice level.
+This is value between 0 and 63 that can be used to sort alerts.
+The classification is to the three named levels:- Notice: from 0 to 20.
 These are alerts signal that do not affect nor primary nor secondary device's functionality but require some attention.
 These can also be potential issues that would affect the device's secondary functionality.

-• Warning: from 21 to 42.
+- Warning: from 21 to 42.
 These are levels to be used for issues not affecting the device's primary functionality or notices for possible issues that would affect the primary functionality.

-• Error: from 43 to 63.
+- Error: from 43 to 63.
 These should be used for issues affecting the primary functionality of the device.

-• 3 (info): any SHV value that provides additional info.
+(info): any SHV value that provides additional info.
 This is optional field that can be used to pass some additional info related to the alert.
 The value interpretation should be documented but is outside of the SHV scope.

 => <id:42, method:"get", path:".device/alerts">i{}